abikirkham/maths-challenge/README.md

 startQuiz();this was displayed 3 times so I removed the remainder 2 and saved the code at this point.
 ```

-Now, as this was now on 1 html and 1 js, I needed to add some new event listeners for the game so the user will be able to chose the level they want and this will load the correct game :
+Now, as this was now on 1 html and 1 javascript, I needed to add new functions and event listeners for the game so the user will be able to chose the level they want and this will load the correct game :

 ```javascript